aai210/Expression-Maya/README.md

 # Expression-Maya
-To use "Expression" you need to select an object, then select the coordinates enter the Edit/Expression tab
+To use "Expression" you need to select an object, then select coordinates enter Edit/Expression tab

 ```mel
 Selected Object and Attribute: = cos(frame/30);